 What are the requirements?

-I noticed that embassies are asking for almost the same requirements.
-There are little variations, though, so make sure you check with the embassy that will process your application.
+Some embassies add more to the list above, so make sure you check with the embassy that will process your application

 What is the application process?
 What are the steps?

 It varies from mission to mission.
-Some embassies, like the French and the Italian, employ a third party unit to handle most visa applications (VFS Global).
-Others, like the German Embassy, take care of ’em in-house.
+Some embassies, like the French and the Italian, employ a third party unit to handle most visa applications (VFS Global or VIA).
+Others take care of ’em in-house.